89Q12/M3E5/README.md

 # Things that are working right now
 - Discord bot base
-  - the standard prefix is - but with it's changeable with -prefix arg
+  - the standard prefix is - but it's changeable with -prefix arg
   - basic commands
     - Ban
     - unban